freifunkMUC/puppet-ffm/Readme.md

 #### With Vagrant
-After you modified "configs.yaml" to your needs, you may type "vagrant up hostname" into your terminal.
+After you modified `configs.yaml` to your needs, you may type `vagrant up hostname` into your terminal.
-Have a look at "Vagrantfile" to see what will be used.
+Have a look at `Vagrantfile` to see what will be used.
 Make sure, that your Operating System is allowing you to add the NFS-folders and that the firewall is not blocking nfs.